 - Make and verify a test build.
 The package includes a set of test scripts that are run to verify basic operations of the WFDB library and many of the applications, permitting them to be tested before installation:

 - Make, install, and test a final build:

 sudo make install make check

-wag.pdf is the WFDB Applications Guide, which consists of UNIX-style
+The WFDB Applications Guide (wag.pdf) consists of UNIX-style

 man pages that describe the applications included in the WFDB Software Package.

-wpg.pdf is the WFDB Programmer’s Guide, which describes how to write C-language programs that use the WFDB library to read and write signals and annotations.
+The WFDB Programmer’s Guide (wpg.pdf) describes how to write C-language programs that use the WFDB library to read and write signals and annotations.

 Every version of the WFDB Software Package is compatible with previous versions, so applications that were written using an older version of WFDB will continue to work with the current version.
 New features (such as support for new file formats) are added periodically, and in most cases, applications will not require any changes to take advantage of these features.